 - ensure that deposits are returned quickly and fairly, particularly where a disagreement over the return of the deposits arises

 Landlords who are required to register with their local authority under the Antisocial Behaviour etc (Scotland) Act 2004 have a legal obligation to comply with these regulations.

 The three schemes that have been approved by the Scottish Ministers are:

 - The Letting Protection Service Scotland

 We have developed a Deposit Guarantee Scheme (DiGS) which provides the guarantee of a rent deposit, payable to the landlord at the end of the tenancy if there is any loss of damage incurred to the property, enabling those unable to raise a deposit on their own to access the private sector.
-For further information you can contact the Rent Deposit Officer on the telephone numbers detailed at the bottom of this page.
+For further information you can contact our Rent Deposit Officer on the contact details below.

 At the start of a tenancy it is good practice for the landlord to confirm with the new tenant the furnishings and equipment supplied as part of the tenancy.
 This should include details of any faults, damage or disrepair of any equipment fixtures and fittings.
 It is recommended that the landlord and the tenant go over the inventory at the same time as signing the lease for the property.
 The tenant should be given a copy of the inventory and a note of what repairs are required and when the tenant should expect these to be completed.